Applying for Promotion

 The Office of Faculty Affairs is here to help.
 Please feel free to call upon us at any time we can be of assistance.
 Our goal is to help you achieve your goals by providing personalized guidance at every step along the way!

-- Parker, Sarah E. - Basic Science Education
+- John P. McNamara - Basic Science Education

-- Fox, Michael A. - Pediatrics and Basic Science Education
+- Allison N. Tegge - Basic Science Education

 Here are some resources that we hope will be helpful to you as you prepare to seek promotion:

-All VTCSOM faculty members are expected to be active in all four areas of achievement.
-To be considered for promotion, a clinician faculty member must achieve excellence in any two of these areas.
-Likewise, a basic science or other non-clinician faculty member must achieve excellence in two of these areas, one of which must be scholarly activity.
+All VTCSOM faculty members are encouraged to be active in all four areas of achievement.
+To be considered for promotion, a clinician faculty member must achieve significant progress (assistant to associate rank) or excellence (associate to professor rank) in any two of these areas.
+Likewise, a basic science or other non-clinician faculty member must achieve significant progress (assistant to associate rank) or excellence (associate to professor rank) in two of these areas, one of which must be scholarly activity.

 VTCSOM is a college of Virginia Tech, and follows the promotion timeline published each year by the Office of the Provost.
 Please keep in mind that this is a lengthy process which requires careful advanced planning.